A stye is the blockage of an oil gland in your eyelid.

 - red, sore, swollen eyelids

-- tender swellings in the eyelids
+- tender swellings in your eyelids

 - watery eyes

-- a lump on or inside your eyelid.
+- a lump on your eyelid.

 When to seek medical help